I am having trouble paying my debts because I am experiencing financial difficulty. What should I do?

 Going to court

-You will only have a short time to act.
-If you do not put in a defence quickly a court order will be made requiring you to pay all the money you owe (not just the arrears), plus interest and court costs.
-If the debt is your home loan, it is likely a court will also order the repossession of your home.
+You will only have a short time to act, and a deadline to respond will be specified in the demand you receive.
+If you do not put in a defence quickly a court order will likely be made against you requiring you to pay all the money you owe (not just the arrears), plus interest and court costs.
+In the context of a loan, once a court order has been made, creditors are entitled to seek payment of the full outstanding balance and not just the arrears (which can be significant if the outstanding loan is a home loan).
+If the debt is secured by your home, car or business, it is likely a court will also order the repossession of your home, car or business.

-You should apply for a hardship variation before a lender takes court action against you.
-If you have been served with court documents you may still apply for a hardship variation.
-Contact the Consumer Action Law Centre for advice and help with this.
-Once a court has made an order against you, it is too late to apply for hardship.
+It can be very difficult to negotiate or seek a hardship variation from a creditor after the creditor has taken court action against you.
+For this reason, you should always apply for a hardship variation before a creditor takes court action against you (you may still apply even if you have been served with court documents).
+Contact the for advice and help with this.
+Once a court has made an order against you, creditors are often very unwilling to consider any further requests for hardship.

 Do I have to make mortgage payments if my house was damaged or destroyed, or if my situation has changed because of a disaster?